-These initial exploration results are encouraging and require further investigation.
+The initial exploration results for the remaining ground within this prospecting license are encouraging and require further investigation.
 The next exploration program will consist of:

-- further high definition ground magnetic surveys over the license to further test for other potential diamondiferous paleo-channels; - a soil sampling program has been planned to help delineate drilling targets by identifying kimberlite indicator areas around some of the kimberlite targets identified; - ♦ this will lead to a prioritized drill program to test the alluvial targets and the kimberlite targets.

-If successful and diamonds are identified in either the alluvial targets or the kimberlite targets this will led to bulk sampling programs of these successful prospects.
+- further high definition ground magnetic surveys over the license to further test for other potential diamondiferous paleo-channels; - a soil sampling program has been planned to help delineate drilling targets by identifying kimberlite indicator areas around some of the kimberlite targets identified; - o this will lead to a prioritized drill program to test the alluvial targets and the kimberlite targets. - If successful and diamonds are identified in either the alluvial targets or the kimberlite targets this will led to a bulk sampling programs of these successful prospects.